KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - lightshow
     - Video Effect
     - On Master
-    - An audio visualization filter that colors the image proportional to the magnitude of the audio spectrum. (lightshow)
+    - An audio visualization filter that colors the image proportional to the magnitude of the audio spectrum (lightshow)
   * - lighten
     - Compositions
     -
-    - Perform a lighten operation between two sources (maximum value of both sources). (frei0r.lighten)
+    - Perform a lighten operation between two sources (maximum value of both sources) (frei0r.lighten)
   * - limiter
     - Video Effect
     - Color and Image correction
     - Limits the pixel components values to the specified range [min,max] (avfilter.limiter)
   * - loudness_meter
     - Audio Effect
     - Audio
-    - Measure audio loudness as recommended by EBU R128.
-(Loudness_meter)
+    - Measure audio loudness as recommended by EBU R128 (Loudness_meter)
   * - lowpass
     - Audio Effect
     - Audio
     - EBU R128 loudness normalization (avfilter.loudnorm)
   * - lowshelf
     - Audio Effect
     - Audio
-    - Apply a low-pass filter with 3dB point frequency. (avfilter.lowpass)
+    - Apply a low-pass filter with 3dB point frequency (avfilter.lowpass)
   * - lighten
     - Audio Effect
     - Audio
-    - Apply a low shelf filter. (avfilter.lowshelf)
+    - Apply a low shelf filter (avfilter.lowshelf)
   * - `LS Filter <https://www.mltframework.org/plugins/FilterLadspa-1908/>`_
     - Audio Effect
     - Steve Harris’ SWH plugins
-    - LADSPA plugin (ladspa 1908)
+    - LADSPA plugin (ladspa.1908)
   * - luma
     - Composition
     - -
-    - Applies a stationary transition between the current and the next frames. (luma)
+    - Applies a stationary transition between the current and the next frames (luma)
   * - :ref:`lumakey`
     - Video Effect
     - Alpha, Mask and Keying
     - This filter modifies image’s alpha channel as a function of its luma value.
-This is used together with a compositor to combine two images so that bright or dark areas of source image are overwritten on top of the destination image. (lumakey)
+This is used together with a compositor to combine two images so that bright or dark areas of source image are overwritten on top of the destination image (lumakey)
   * - lumaliftgaingamma
     - Video Effect
     - Color and Image correction
-    - Filter can be used to apply lift gain and gamma corrections to luma values of an image. (lumaliftgammagain)
+    - Filter can be used to apply lift gain and gamma corrections to luma values of an image (lumaliftgammagain)
   * - :ref:`luminance`
     - Video Effect
     - Color and Image correction